THEME and STRANDS

 Why are young people like they are at each life passage?
 What can we do so they can do better at each transitional stage?

-ELF17 is about making a positive difference to individuals and their communities by understanding life shaping developmental and environmental factors and path changers in the journey from infancy to adulthood in the years 0-25 years, during which the brain matures, and acting on the need for timely interventions for those at risk to get them back on track.
+ELF17 was about making a positive difference to individuals and their communities by understanding life shaping developmental and environmental factors and path changers in the journey from infancy to adulthood in the years 0-25 years, during which the brain matures, and acting on the need for timely interventions for those at risk to get them back on track.

 Key research input

-The forum will pick up on the 45+ years old Dunedin Longitudinal Study.
+The forum picked up on the 45+ years old Dunedin Longitudinal Study.
 Pioneered by Dr Phil Silva, the University of Otago’s Dunedin Multidisciplinary Health and Development Study examines the progressive results of ongoing research into the lives of 1,000 New Zealanders born 46 years ago in Dunedin.

-Other relevant research will come from the Christchurch Health and Development Study, a 39 year study founded by Professor David Fergusson of a birth cohort of 1,265 children born in the Christchurch region in mid-1977; and the University of Auckland’s Growing Up in New Zealand, which is keeping tabs on the growth and development of initially 6,000+ children from a variety of ethnicities.
+Other relevant research came from the Christchurch Health and Development Study, a 39 year study founded by Professor David Fergusson of a birth cohort of 1,265 children born in the Christchurch region in mid-1977; and the University of Auckland’s Growing Up in New Zealand, which is keeping tabs on the growth and development of initially 6,000+ children from a variety of ethnicities.
 The study aims to improve the lives of their generation and answer the fundamental question: What makes us who we are?

 Making a positive difference for children

 “If we get it right with everyone’s kids-if they are healthy, well educated, and ready to give something back to the world-then we get it right with everything.'”
 Peter Rugg

-ELF17 will have a strong strand relevant to the new Ministry for Vulnerable Children, Oranga Tamariki.
-It is also highly relevant to learners at all levels, including the highly gifted, in terms of unlocking their potential.
+ELF17 had a strong strand relevant to the new Ministry for Vulnerable Children, Oranga Tamariki.
+It was also highly relevant to learners at all levels, including the highly gifted, in terms of unlocking their potential.

-As well as developmental themes, ELF17 will pick up on the fast changing environment, especially in terms of rapidly evolving learning places and work spaces, and the implications for educators in terms of enhancing teaching and learning and strengthening connections with parents, employers and communities.
+As well as developmental themes, ELF17 picked up on the fast changing environment, especially in terms of rapidly evolving learning places and work spaces, and the implications for educators in terms of enhancing teaching and learning and strengthening connections with parents, employers and communities.